Statement of Intent

 At Ladybird Pre-school play is valued and is seen as an opportunity for children to rehearse, reorder, and develop ideas and experiences, enabling them to gain the necessary skills required for their future economic well-being.
 We recognise that children learn through active participation by being engaged with other people, objects, ideas and events for sustained periods of time.
 As active learners children need to have some independence and control over their learning to keep their interest and to develop their creativity.
 As children become absorbed in finding out about the world around them through their explorations, investigation and questions they feel a sense of achievement and their self-esteem and confidence grows.
 As children grow in confidence they learn to make decisions.

 Areas of Learning and Development

 This educational policy encompasses the ethos of Ladybird Pre-school in that children learn through play.
-During their play children will experience and develop their skills under six areas of learning:
+During their play children will experience and develop their skills under seven areas of learning:

 - Personal, Social and Emotional

 - Expressive Arts and Design